DiazSk/telco-customer-intelligence/README.md

 ## 🎯 Overview

-The **Telco Customer Intelligence Platform** is a production-ready machine learning solution designed to predict and prevent customer churn in the telecommunications industry.
-By leveraging advanced analytics and real-time predictions, this platform enables proactive retention strategies that significantly reduce revenue loss.
+The **Telco Customer Intelligence Platform** is a machine learning solution designed to predict and prevent customer churn in the telecommunications industry.
+By leveraging advanced analytics and real-time predictions, this platform enables proactive retention strategies that can significantly reduce revenue loss.

 ### 🔍 Problem Statement

-- **26.54% churn rate** resulting in $1.67M annual revenue loss
+- **26.54% churn rate** resulting in substantial annual revenue loss
 - **47% of new customers** churn within first 6 months
 - **45% churn rate** for electronic check payment users
 - **43% churn rate** for month-to-month contracts